datacarpentry/semester-biology/materials/for-loops-R.md

 ```

 * We can also use the index to store the output by pre-allocating memory
-* This is a lot faster than using `rbind` because it doesn't copy the data frame
+* This is a lot faster than adding rows because it doesn't copy the data frame
   every time through the loop

 ```